A modest proposal

 Many digital thermostats already have a feature similar to what you propose.
 It's often called "circ", which is a timed circulation interval between run cycles of the furnace or a/c.
 Often used in conjunction with high end filtration to provide filtration between run times of furnace or compressor.

 Even so, an evap coil can stay wet for some time after the blower shuts off.
 Some condensate will run off and collect in the pan, but the fins can remain moist, since the environment surrounding the coil is nearly saturated itself.
 Best way for a homeowner with a "circ" feature on his thermostat is to experiment with run times and monitor humidity levels, to see if he can achieve a happy medium.
-With fresh air intake there's the added reality of loading the home with moisture inbetween run cycles in humid climates."In this house we obey the laws of thermodynamics!"
+With fresh air intake there's the added reality of loading the home with moisture inbetween run cycles in humid climates.

 The Infinity control has that feature, but I don't think it shuts down for 5 minutes rather it shuts down for 2 or 3 minutes but there could be some type of time built in to adjust.